 There is a reason hot yoga has become so popular in recent years.
 Exercising in the heat can help you build endurance more quickly.

 Your body acclimates to the new temperature as you increase strain in the heat.
-Your cardiovascular system works overtime to increase blood flow and becomes more efficient working in all temperatures over time.
+Over time, your cardiovascular system works overtime to increase blood flow and becomes more efficient at all temperatures.

 Heat training can also increase your lactate threshold.
 In other words, working out in the heat can help you increase the amount of lactic acid your body can absorb before it accumulates in the muscles.
 Lactate is created during aerobic exercise and is the chemical that causes you to feel pain and tiredness in your muscles.